Froggymine/SACE-Subject-Grade-Calculator/README.md

      ▀▀▀▀▀▀▀▀▀▀▀  ▀▀▀▀▀▀▀▀▀▀▀  ▀▀▀▀▀▀▀▀▀▀▀

 # SACE-Subject-Grade-Calculator
 A python script to calculate a single subject's overall/end of year grade for SACE subjects.
+How to use instructions at the bottom

 WARNING: The weightings in the current version of the script may not be accurate to the future, so either check or use with caution.
 It should be fine for a few years though.